saransapmaz/cv-slam-object-determination/Ubuntu/necessary Ubuntu packages/README.md

 ### Missing Navigation Packages

-Please, copy and paste that command line in terminal to have navigation package.
+Please, copy and paste the command line in terminal to have navigation package.
 Ensure to have the file outside of your workspace.

-    git clone -b kinetic-devel https://github.com/ros-planning/navigation/tree/kinetic-devel
+    git clone -b kinetic-devel https://github.com/ros-planning/navigation.git

 Then, copy the files into your ~/catkin_ws/src: